material-motion/material-motion/specifications/directors.md

 # Director

+This is the engineering specification for the Director abstract type.

 A Director is an object that describes some coordinated experience.

 A Director operates primarily in terms of targets and Plans.
 Directors do not have direct access to a Runtime.